Table of Contents

 </script>

-If you're a stickler for user experience, your developers can set up a redirect back to the correct HelpDocs article after login by extracting the hd_url
+For a better user experience, your developers can set up a redirect back to the specific HelpDocs article after login by extracting the hd_url

 Passing User Data to Your Template

-If you want to identify a user later in your docs, you can pass us some data about them in the query parameter of the URL.
-This works if you're using the URL in an iframe or as a redirect.
+Want to identify users in your docs?
+You can pass user data in the URL query parameter when using an iframe or redirect.

-The data should be JSON-encoded and sent as a hd_user_data query parameter. e.g.
+The data should be JSON-encoded and sent as a hd_user_data query parameter:

 https://helpdocs.your-custom-domain.com/_hd/team_sso?hd_team=password-here&hd_user_data={"name":"Taylor","user_id":"1"}